- Home

 How to Create an Item

-The step-by-step instructions for Steps 1 to 6 are displayed under their own topics.
+The step-by-step instructions are displayed under their own topics.

 - From Items, click New (button) and choose an Item Type.